pleco-rs/Pleco/README.md

 Using Pleco as a Library
 -------

-To use Pleco inside your own Rust projects, [Pleco.rs is available as a library on crates.io.](https://crates.io/crates/pleco) Simply include the following in your Cargo.toml:
+To use Pleco inside your own Rust projects, [Pleco.rs is available as a library on crates.io.](https://crates.io/crates/pleco)
+Simply include the current version in your `Cargo.toml`:

 ```
 [dependencies]
-pleco = "0.3.6"
+pleco = "x.x.x"
 ```

 And add the following to a `main.rs` or `lib.rs`: